What is stewardship?

 Pray often.
 Talk it over with God so that God can help you decide when to take risks and when to play it safe.
 Trust in God’s abundant grace – God will provide for your needs.

-If you are interested in serving on the Stewardship Committee and helping with the annual pledge campaign, please speak to Laurel Sweeney or Ryan Basten.
+If you are interested in serving on the Stewardship Committee and helping with the annual pledge campaign, please speak to Ryan Basten or Tully Anderson.